isomerpages/moe-asrjc/_joining-asrjc/Joint Admission Exercise.md

 ### **Subject Combinations in ASRJC**

-The list of subject combinations offered in 2022 is downloadable **[here](https://asrjc.moe.edu.sg/wp-content/uploads/2022/01/2022-Subject-Combinations-new.pdf).**
+The list of subject combinations offered in 2022 is downloadable <a href="files/2022-Subject-Combinations-new.pdf"> here</a>.

 ### **Selection Tests**